ezekg/graphite/README.md

 @include graphite("/fonts");
 ```

-Graphite will also create local Sass variables for each font-family, so with the example above we would have a `$helvetica-neue: "helvetica-neue";` variable to use within the stylesheet.
+Graphite will also create a local Sass variable for each font-family, so with the example above we would have a `$helvetica-neue: "helvetica-neue"` variable to use within the stylesheet, such as within a font stack.
 Graphite does not handle creating font stacks; that is left up to you.